Diving at Hin Daeng and Hin Muang

 Red Rock and Purple Rock

-Diving in Hin Daeng and Hin Muang are, for many divers that are familiar with Thailand, the best there is outside of the Similan Islands.
+For many divers that are familiar with Thailand, diving in Hin Daeng and Hin Muang is the best there is outside of the Similan Islands.
 Mostly these 2 huge, remote, deep water rocks are discussed in terms of the frequency of sightings of manta rays and whale sharks but they promise a lot more besides.

 With exceptionally colourful soft corals, vast schools of trevallies, as well as barracuda, reef sharks and countless species of reef fish, Hin Daeng and Hin Muang are 2 dive sites which provide an excellent and convenient option for shorter liveaboard trips.

 The area lies to the south of Phuket in the southern Andaman Sea and within Thailand's Mu Koh Lanta National Marine Park.
 Currents can be strong but both dive sites offer plenty of shelter.
 Hin Muang in particular can be a more challenging dive in current as the rock acts to increase the current speed over its upper surface.

 Hin Daeng (Red Rock) - This is a submerged boulder pinnacle where, looking at the bare rocks above water, you would have no idea that it is such a beautiful dive site below water.
 Healthy soft corals in various shades of red are all around here and plenty of small scale action goes on.
 One of the most impressive sights is that of a silver wall of trevally cruising past.

 However, scuba diving at Hin Daeng is not always about paying attention to the foreground since there are frequent sightings of graceful mantas swooping by and overhead.
 There will be no mistaking the presence of a whale shark should you be lucky enough to be there at the right time since the tank banging and mood of excitement will alert you to the arrival at Hin Daeng of this most awesome fish.